Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

 where $\mathcal{A}$ and $\mathcal{A}'$ are identical but independent stochastic augmentation processes for two different views of $x$. $\mathcal{L}_{\mathrm{clr}}$ regularizes representations of the same instance with different views ($\mathcal{A}(x), \mathcal{A}'(x)$) to be similar, while those of different instances ($\mathcal{A}(x), \mathcal{A}'(x')$) to be unlike.

-\textbf{Class Collision and Uniformity for One-Class Classification.~} While contrastive representations have achieved state-of-the-art performance on visual recognition tasks~\citep{oord2018representation,henaff2019data,chen2020simple,wang2020understanding} and have been theoretically proved to be effective for multi-class classification~\citep{saunshi2019theoretical,tosh2020contrastive}, we argue that this could be problematic for one-class classification.
+\textbf{Class Collision and Uniformity for One-Class Classification.~} While contrastive representations have achieved state-of-the-art performance on visual recognition tasks~\citep{oord2018representation,henaff2019data,chen2020simple,wang2020understanding} and have been theoretically proven to be effective for multi-class classification~\citep{saunshi2019theoretical,tosh2020contrastive}, we argue that it could be problematic for one-class classification.

 First, a class collision~\citep{saunshi2019theoretical}.
-The contrastive loss in Equation~(\ref{eq:contrastive_loss}) is minimized by \emph{maximizing} the distance between representations of negative pairs $(x, x_i), x\,{\neq}\,x_i$, even though they are from the same class when applied to the one-class classification.
-This seems to contradict to the idea of deep one-class classification~\citep{ruff2018deep}, which learns representations by \emph{minimizing} the distance between representations with respect to the center: $\min_{f} \mathbb{E}_{x}\|f(x) - c\|^2$.
+The contrastive loss in Eq.~(\ref{eq:contrastive_loss}) is minimized by \emph{maximizing} the distance between representations of negative pairs $(x, x_i), x\,{\neq}\,x_i$, even though they are from the same class when applied to the one-class classification.
+This seems to contradict to the idea of deep one-class classification~\citep{ruff2018deep}, which learns representations by \emph{minimizing} the distance between representations with respect to the center: $\min_{g,f} \mathbb{E}_{x}\|g\,{\circ}\,f(x) - c\|^2$.

 Second, a uniformity of representations~\citep{wang2020understanding}.
-It is proved that the optimal solution for the denominator of Equation~(\ref{eq:contrastive_loss}) is \emph{perfect uniformity} as $M\,{\rightarrow}\,\infty$~\citep{wang2020understanding}, meaning that $\phi(x)$ follows a uniform distribution on the hypersphere.
-It is problematic since one can always find an inlier $x\,{\in}\,\mathcal{X}$ in the proximity to any outlier $x'\,{\notin}\,\mathcal{X}$ on the hypersphere, as shown in Figure~\ref{fig:perfect_uniformity}.
+It is proved that the optimal solution for the denominator of Eq.~(\ref{eq:contrastive_loss}) is \emph{perfect uniformity} as $M\,{\rightarrow}\,\infty$~\citep{wang2020understanding}, meaning that $\phi(x)$ follows a uniform distribution on the hypersphere.
+This is problematic since one can always find an inlier $x\,{\in}\,\mathcal{X}$ in the proximity to any outlier $x'\,{\notin}\,\mathcal{X}$ on the hypersphere, as shown in Figure~\ref{fig:perfect_uniformity}.
 In contrast, with reduced uniformity as in Figure~\ref{fig:partial_uniformity}, it is easier to isolate outliers from inliers.

+\textbf{One-Class Contrastive Learning.~} First, to reduce the uniformity of representations, we propose to use a moderate $M$ (batch size).
+This is in contrast with previous suggestions to train with large $M$ for contrastive representations to be most effective on multi-class classification tasks~\citep{henaff2019data,bachman2019learning,chen2020simple}.
+The impact of batch size $M$ for one-class classification will be discussed in Section~\ref{sec:ablation_batch_size}.